 Wear comfortable cotton clothing without metal snaps, zippers or buttons; you may be asked to change into a patient gown.
 If you are pregnant, or may be pregnant, please notify your doctor before scheduling a PET/CT scan You will be given specific instructions by your physician as to when to stop eating and/or drinking before your exam.
 It is important to follow these directions carefully so that metabolic changes are detected correctly.

-The scanner used by Mt.
-Baker Imaging is located in a mobile unit.
+Mt Baker Imaging partners with Alliance Imaging to provide fixed-site PET/CT services through a joint venture called Mt.
+Baker PET/CT.
+This service is located at 2930 Squalicum Parkway, Suite 201.
 After checking in at the reception area, a technologist will greet you and explain your examination to you.

 For the majority of exams, you will be asked to lie on a padded table on your back.
 The metabolic energy from the injection is detected by the scanner and data is then generated using a complex computer system to create images.
 This process can take about an hour.

 The scanner is open and does not cause you to feel claustrophobic.
 Sensors which are used to detect the energy from your metabolism may make a pitched sound as they move over you, but there should be nothing uncomfortable about the examination.

 One of our board-certified radiologists will interpret the images and prepare a written report for your physician.
 Our goal is for all reports to be available within 24 hours.
 If your appointment with your physician is sooner than 24 hours, let us know and our reports can be faxed or called in as a priority.